PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ### [#511: SLR/Zlup and a Rust-native QEC HDL](https://github.com/PECOS-packages/PECOS/issues/511)

-`QecInstr(name, inputs, outputs, logical_transform)` and opaque
-`QecInstrCall` are the common semantic model that an HDL, Python builder, Rust builder, or serialized schema can target.
+`InstrDef`, opaque `InstrCall`, `InstrModule`, and `InstrGraph` are the common structural model that an HDL, Python builder, Rust builder, or serialized schema can target.
+QEC attaches `QecInstrSemantics(logical_transform, frame_transfer, ...)` to definitions rather than changing the graph.
 The examples in this document are Python-shaped but are not intended to make Python objects the interchange format.

 The HDL exploration should test whether parameterized instruction signatures, multiple implementations, implementation constraints, linear values, and derived output types can be expressed naturally.
-SLR/Zlup may become one front end or implementation-plan notation; `LogicalCircuit` should not depend on its surface syntax.
+SLR/Zlup may become one front end or implementation-plan notation; `InstrProgram` should not depend on its surface syntax.

 The cell/netlist analogy above provides the likely HDL structure: instruction definitions are cell interfaces, bound calls are instances, linear QEC values are ownership-carrying nets, and resolution is technology mapping.
-An HDL front end should serialize to the same Rust `LogicalCircuit` rather than introduce a parallel semantic model.
+An HDL front end should serialize to the same Rust `InstrProgram` rather than introduce a parallel semantic model.

 ### [#512: protocol and syndrome-extraction plans](https://github.com/PECOS-packages/PECOS/issues/512)